coffeencoke/hashy_db/README.md

 # Retrieve all records from the books collection
 HashyDb::DataStore.find_all 'books'

-# Retrieve all records from the books collection
-HashyDb::DataStore.find_all 'books'

-# Replace the a specific book
+# Replace a specific book
 HashyDb::DataStore.replace 'books', title: 'A World In Photographs', publisher: 'National Geographic'
 </pre>